Ballardvale station

 Ballardvale station is an MBTA Commuter Rail station on the Haverhill Line, located in the Ballardvale village of Andover, Massachusetts.
+The station has a single side platform serving a single track.

 History

 The Andover and Haverhill Railroad opened through Ballardvale in 1836.
 In 1849, the Boston and Maine Railroad moved the line about 0.5 miles west to its present alignment as part of a lengthy relocation to serve the growing mill city of Lawrence.
 The original depot was converted to a residence.

 A two-story Italianate depot was built in 1849 at the Andover Street crossing to serve as the new Ballardvale station.
 A baggage room was added around 1893.
 In 1950, it was cut in half, moved 150 feet, and converted to a private residence.
 The baggage room was detached and served as the station shelter for some time.

+The Massachusetts Bay Transportation Authority (MBTA) was formed in 1964 to subsidize suburban commuter rail service.
+Andover was outside the MBTA district.
+On January 4, 1965, the B&M discontinued most interstate service.
+The only service north of Haverhill was a single Boston–Dover round trip.
+On January 18, 1965, the B&M discontinued almost all remaining intrastate service outside the MBTA district.
+This left only the Dover round trip serving Andover.
+It was cut to Haverhill on June 30, 1967, with Andover and the other towns outside the district subsidizing the train.